 NBS arranges a series of 10-12 research seminars every year (NBS Research Seminars) World leading academics in the UK and abroad come to NBS to present their state-of-the-art research across a wide range of disciplines.
 The seminars offer a great opportunity for PGR students to engage with world-leaders in their field of research and also to gain useful ideas on how research in other disciplines may strengthen their own research

 The six research groups organise research workshops and seminars in which PGR students and academics present and discuss their research ideas and projects.
 The meetings offers opportunities for students to liaise with and learn from other members of staff besides their supervisory team.

 PGR students are encouraged to present their research at national and international conferences.
 Students are provided with a budget to attend conferences and workshops.
 An additional allowance may be awarded at the discretion of the PGR Director for students to attend notable international conferences.

 PGR students are encouraged to arrange research visits of short or longer duration to universities abroad.
 Such exchanges can be arranged through the supervisory team.

-We endeavour to offer all MPhil/PhD students the opportunity to gain a minimum of 20 hours of teaching experience.There are opportunities for giving lectures, running seminars and marking, all to help you get started on your academic career.
+We endeavour to offer all PGR students the opportunity to take the Developing Teaching Skills training which is offered by CSED (https://portal.uea.ac.uk/csed/qualifications/teaching-skills) and to gain some teaching experience.There are opportunities for giving lectures, running seminars and marking, all to help PGR students to get started on an academic career.